Sam-Cordry/file-format-converter/README.md

 help you setup this tool globally on your system.
 However, you can still use this tool by either installing it locally yourself or by just referring to the executable file by its path.
-Download the repository and run the following commands in the root directory of the project:
+Download the repository and run the following command in the root directory of the project:
 ```bash
 make
 ```